ARM-software/psa-api/doc/ext-pake/api/pake.rst

         psa_pake_output(&spake2p_v, PSA_PAKE_STEP_CONFIRM, ...);

 **Prover**
-    To provide and validate the Verifier key share, and confirm the Verifier key, call:
+    To provide and validate the key share and verify the confirmation value received from the Verifier, call:

     .. code-block:: xref